madeleinedarbyshire/map_app/README.md

 export DATA_PATH=/home/user/workspace/labs-take-home-data
 ```

 Finally, run the docker container.
-It will take a couple of minutes to install everything, load the model and create the embeddings.
-Once it says application ready, the app should be available at `http://localhost:8080` .
+If you don't have a GPU, remove `--gpus all`; everything will run on the CPU just fine.
+It may take a couple of minutes to install dependencies, load the model, and create embeddings.
+Once the message “application ready” appears, the app should be available at `http://localhost:8080`.

 ```
 docker run -it --rm --gpus all --shm-size=4g -p 8080:8080 \